eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-generative-models.md

       Contrast this to a discriminative model that models the conditional distribution $$P(X|Y)$$.
-    * Generative adversarial networks (GANs) and variational autoencoders (VAEs) are all examples of generative models.
+    * Generative adversarial networks (GANs) and variational autoencoders (VAEs) are examples of generative models.

 - Sequence model
     * Fairly self explanatory.
 A model that deals with sequential data, whether